couquino/esphome-fan-controller/README.md

 Review the YAML file.

-Ensure the pins are set correctly for the PWM Fan (ledc) and the DHT-11.
+Ensure the pins are set correctly for the PWM Fan (D8) and the DHT-11 (D1).

 Review the instructions for [the ESPHome Climate Thermostat](https://esphome.io/components/climate/index.html), [ESPHome PID Climate Thermostat](https://esphome.io/components/climate/pid.html) and the [DHT-11 sensor](https://esphome.io/components/sensor/dht.html).